-What if I’m and emotional disaster on the lonely plane trip?
-I cant possibly handle 14 hours of wondering ‘why am I doing this.’
+I’m an emotional disaster on the lonely plane trip?
+I can’t possibly handle 14 hours of wondering ‘why am I doing this.’
 I’ll miss my family, friends and my ‘secure’ lifestyle.
 What if I’m a puddle of sadness by the time I arrive in Buenos Aires?
 This will be frightening as I can’t speak or understand the language.
 What if I cant find help?
 What if I don’t know where to go?
 What if I jump in a taxi that is a fraud, and I am kidnapped…?

-In reality, if I knew what was going to happen, it would have been cause for unrealistic future tripping or a case of the ‘what if’s’.
-Now I laugh at my story and understand even more, why its so important to remain in the present moment rather than waist precious energy on worries of the future.
+In reality, if I knew what was going to happen, it would have been a cause for unrealistic future tripping or a case of the ‘what if’s’.
+Now I laugh at my story and understand even more, why it’s so important to remain in the present moment rather than waste precious energy on worries of the future.

 13 hours into the 13 and a half hour flight it was ‘the captain speaking.’
 The Chilean volcano’s ash cloud had blanketed Buenos Aires today.
 We were en route back to Chile as we wouldn't be able to land in Argentina today, ironic!

 The Andes had only ever been a figment of my imagination.